vtex/ux-writing/docs/principles/goals-principles.md

 ## Tone and Voice

-There are other characteristics that also define our tone and voice.
-For UX Writing, we chose to keep only the ones below, for we understand that they capture the reliability our system's voice should have.
+Although we should transmit the same voice whenever VTEX is speaking, we understand that there are differences between writing a blog post and writing an error message.
+There are other characteristics present in our brand manual, that also define our tone and voice.
+However, for UX Writing, we chose to keep only the ones below, for we understand that they capture the reliability our system's voice should have.

 ### 📣 Serious